guilhermegscastro/Real-Estate-Financial-Modeling/README.md

 * **Condo sales** generate revenue when units are closed (not just when pre-sold).
 * Closings start at construction completion and continue monthly until all units are sold.
-* From these inflows, the loan is paid down first, then remaining funds flow back to investors.
+* From these inflows, the loan is paid down first, then remaining funds flow back to investors (GP + LP).

 ---